 Find more paved trails in our guide to Stroller-Friendly Trails in Northern Virginia.

 Park in the South Lakes Village Center to begin your walk, and you’ll have nice options for coffee, drinks, or a bite to eat when you return.
 Walk between Cafesano and Red’s Table to the lakefront and the start of the trail.
 You’ll often see families and couples enjoying this spot.

-Turn right on the trail behind Cafesano, heading up a hill into a neighborhood.
+Turn right at the lake, heading uphill into a neighborhood.
 Keep a lookout for the signs that mark the trail route.
 Follow the arrows, heading left onto a path that fronts the northern end of the lake.
-Enjoy a nice view of the lake before the path loops up to Sunrise Valley Drive.
+Here you’ll have a nice view of the lake before the path loops up to Sunrise Valley Drive.

 Turn left on Sunrise Valley Drive and follow the path steeply downhill and up to the Lake Thoreau Pool.
-Reston has 22 public pools, and you will likely find this one hopping on a hot summer day.
+Reston has 22 public pools, and this one is usually hopping on a hot summer day.
 At the top of the parking area, carefully cross Upper Lake Drive and head up the hill.

 At the top of the hill, the path turns left, passing an open play-field.
 There is one tricky connection ahead.
 When you reach Upper Lake Drive, cross the street and turn left, walking a few yards then turning right back onto the trail.
 Keep an eye out for one of those helpful Red Trail markers.

 The next section of the Lake Thoreau Loop Trail passes a tot lot as it curves to the left.
 Further on the golf course appears on your right, as you walk downhill to a small bridge.
 Stay left where the path forks, keeping off of the golf cart path.